 I am happy to share the experience I have from industry and I do tell some stories, as well as pass on the knowledge given to me by my clients, colleagues, and all the others who teach me.

 I like stories, and teaching is the best way to tell them – and to constantly improve the telling.

 Cicero said: “The authority of those who teach is often an obstacle to those who want to learn.”
 I try, daily, to upset authority, including my own and make the classroom a fun place of learning, with a positive vibe and some humor thrown in for good measure.

-I am moving now to a new role as Case Manager HEC Paris Qatar and teaching will not be my central focus.
+I am moved to a new role as Case Manager HEC Paris Qatar and teaching was not be my central focus.
 I will not forget these lessons and what I learned and I know they will be so useful to me in my new role.
-I will be developing cases on the Mena and GCC region with my colleagues in France, that we will use for teaching in our classrooms for our Executive MBA program and I am very excited.
-I start September 1st 2020.
+I developed cases on the Mena and GCC region with my colleagues in France, that will be used for teaching in our classrooms for our Executive MBA program and I am very excited.

 I started in September 1st 2020 and things did not work out with my contact due to Covid 19 delays etc. We packed up our house into a container and sent it through the Suez Canal to Cyprus which was always Plan A but was going to be later than sooner.
 Luckily we missed the blockage of the canal.
 We settled in to Larnaca, found a car and a place to call home and a couple of jobs.

 You must be adaptable and ready for change.
 Some things are out of your control.